aliaksandr-s/colors-in-cultures/README.md

 :CljEval (figwheel.main.api/cljs-repl "dev")
 ```

-## Dev process with Vim and icedVim
+## Dev process with Vim and IcedVim

 1. Run iced command from a terminal: